aneeshthunga26/CalorieTracker/README.md

  - npm / yarn

 ## Run locally
- - clone this repository.
+ - Clone this repository.
- - navigate to the cloned directory.
+ - Navigate to the cloned directory.
- - run `npm start` or `yarn start` on the command line to start the development server.
+ - Run `npm install` or `yarn install` to download the required dependencies specified in `package.json`.
- - a browser should open up with the app
+ - Run `npm start` or `yarn start` on the command line to start the development server.
- - if it does not, open any browser and open up "http://localhost:3000"
+ - A browser should open up with the app; if it does not, open any browser and open up "http://localhost:3000".